 - Early adopters go second.
 These tend to be community leaders who are able to translate the work of innovators into practical applications.
 Many trainers and authors operate in this space, because being the first to get a book or training course to market provides the best return.
 Early adopters can make a name for themselves by being first.
 This leads to a consistent stream of employment, speaking and consulting opportunities.
 It can also mean a disrupted lifestyle (e.g. a lot of travel), and high churn rate as they move from job to job chasing the newest technologies.

 - The early majority show up when a technology has proven that it is viable for widespread adoption.
 They are able to learn from the teachings of early adopters, and apply those teachings to their own situations.
-A lot of standards and best practices are cemented during this phase.
-They tend to have stable job prospects and the ability to move on to new roles when they want to.
+A lot of standards and best practices get cemented during this phase.
+The early majority tend to have stable job prospects and the ability to move on to new roles when they want to.

 - The late majority adopt technologies that are mature and stabilised.
 The late majority is willing to forgo the latest features and benefits in return for the lower perception of risk.
 The reality may be that they miss out on the best performance, security, and value on offer.
 They are most at risk of losing jobs to outsourcing and offshoring, due to the lower perceived value of their skills.